The Second Coming (TV serial): Plot

 Steve then visits Judy in hope of trying to work out what the testament is, and Judy reveals to him that it is the record she is making of events.
-Judy, who is filmed night and day by cameras from the world's media around her house, makes spaghetti and laces it with rat poison, but announces this to Steve before presenting it to him.
-She states that it is Judgement Day, but for Steve and God, stating that it has been the existence of God or the argument about it which has led humanity to do so many bad things to one another.
+Judy, who is filmed 24 hours a day by cameras from the world's media around her house, makes spaghetti and laces it with rat poison, but announces this to Steve before presenting it to him.
+She states that it is Judgement Day, but for Steve and God, stating that the existence of God and the mere argument about His existence have both led humanity to do so many bad things to each other.
 Steve is persuaded by Judy that he must die, and moreover make it permanent (in the sense of ceasing to exist rather than returning to heaven), so that humanity fights for itself rather than relying on the evils of fundamentalism.
-This will not only be the death of him, but of God, Satan, Heaven and Hell - the end of all religion.
+This will not only be the death of him, but of God, Satan, heaven and hell - the end of all religion.
 She also says that the absence of any kind of afterlife may scare people into living their lives properly.

 Steve does not believe her at first, thinking she was influenced by the demons.
 He does one last divine "download" and, to his horror, realises that this is indeed the Third Testament, "the closing of the family business."
 He is scared at first, but then decides that it is time to die, and he eats his Last Supper.
 Henceforth, the world goes back to normal, with a few people referring to Judy as "the woman who killed God", but she otherwise goes back to living an ordinary insignificant life, having married the policeman who guarded her despite everyone else leaving their jobs and posts in fear of the apparent apocalypse.
-Judy sees Johnny Tyler (who has no memory of being possessed) and asks him if she did the right thing, but he cannot answer (suggesting that the audience needs to decide for itself whether she did or not).
+Judy sees Johnny Tyler (who has no memory of being possessed) and asks him if she did the right thing, but he cannot answer – suggesting that the audience needs to decide for itself.

 An earlier draft of the script features a twist ending in which Judy is married to Steve, who has simply given up his divinity and become human again, with only her recognising him.
 However, Davies was advised against ending the story this way by his friend and fellow writer Paul Abbott, who felt that it cheated the audience.